Health-Education-England/hee-prototypes/app/assets/components/hee/hee-listing/README.md

 # Listing
-Custom component to display a list of results, containing filters (if provided), results, sort by and pagination (if required)
+Custom component to display a list of results, containing filters (if provided), results, sort by and pagination (if required).

+The listing component uses the summaryList() macro to display each result.

 ## Nunjucks macro